Automattic/jetpack/readme.txt

 * Dashboard: improve the display of notices inside the Jetpack dashboard.
 * Dashboard: update content displayed in the Jetpack dashboard when not connected to WordPress.com.
 * Development mode: improve the display of the development notice.
+* General: add a new filter, `jetpack_active_modules`, allowing site owners to filter the list of active modules.
 * Notices: add rel tags to notice links to avoid issues when links open in a new window.
 * Onboarding: add functionality for saving Business Address in the Contact Info widget.
 * Onboarding: save site type during site setup process.